 Yeah.
 I know.

-No self-respecting DIY enthusiast should pass off something as cool as tiling a back-splash.
-It's basically a mid-skill level project.
+No self-respecting DIY enthusiast should pass on something as cool as tiling a back-splash.
+It's basically a mid skill-level project.
 Furthermore, no credentialed DIY blogging bad-ass would skip a chance to step-by-step tutorialize (is that a word?) such a project, especially when they'd torn a kitchen down to the studs, re-framed, plumbed, rewired, dry-walled, and installed cabinetry all by themselves.

 When our counter-top fabricator installer casually asked who was doing the back-splash, I indignantly told them that I was.
 But what would a quote hurt?